Top of the pageCheck Your Symptoms

 Immediately flush the eye with cool water.
-If you wear contacts, be sure to remove your contacts.
+If you wear contacts, be sure to remove them.
 This is the first step in first aid for a chemical burn or first aid for a heat burn to the eye.
 Fill a sink or dishpan with water.
-Put your face in the water, then open and close your eyelids to force water to all parts of your eye.
+Put your face in the water, and then open and close your eyelids to force water to all parts of your eye.
 For a chemical burn, call a poison control centre to learn more about how to treat the burn.

-Applying first aid measures for an eye injury to a child may be difficult depending on the child's age, size, and ability to cooperate.
+Using first aid for a child's eye injury may be hard.
+It depends on the child's age, size, and ability to co-operate.
 Having another adult help you treat the child is helpful.
 Stay calm, and talk in a soothing voice.
-Use slow, gentle movements to help the child remain calm and cooperative.
-A struggling child may need to be held strongly so that first aid can be started and the seriousness of the eye injury assessed.
+Use slow, gentle movements to help the child stay calm and co-operative.
+A struggling child may need to be held strongly so that first aid can be started and so that you can assess how serious the eye injury is.

 Author: Healthwise Staff

 Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine

 © 1995-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.